Date: 15 September 2013. Trolling Motor Woes.

 Harold often does work for AGLCA [America's Great Loop

-problems quickly and will work on weekends so cruisers can catch their
+problems quickly.
+Harold will work on weekends so cruisers can catch their

-weather windows makes him a popular guy among cruisers.
-He and Kim deliver
+weather windows.
+This makes him a popular guy among cruisers.
+He and has

 boats and are quite the duo....

-Plus he made my Algae go.
-I'm not sure how he did it but I
+Harold made my Algae go.
+I am not sure how he did it.
+I

-love that now I can go full tilt (when the current is kicking, that's
+love that now I can go full tilt is great especially when the current is

 Though oars are always in the dinghy, thank goodness and